Webs of stars or how to triangulate free sums of point configurations: Abstract

 \section{Abstract}

 The triangulations of point configurations which decompose as a free sum are classified in terms of the triangulations of the summands.
-The methods employ two new kinds of partially ordered sets to be associated with any triangulation of a point set with one point marked, the \emph{web of stars} and the \emph{stabbing poset}.
+The methods employ two new partially ordered sets associated with any triangulation of a point set with one marked point, the \emph{web of stars} and the \emph{stabbing poset}.
 Triangulations of smooth Fano polytopes are discussed as a case study.